ArthurClemens/polythene/notification/notification.md

 We are using `#notifications` as a container for future notification messages.
 When no notification is shown, its only contents is a placeholder span.

-This notification component is then called using:
+The notification component is called using:

 ~~~javascript
 notification.show(options);
 notification.hide();
 ~~~

-For all functions - see below.
+Function calls are described below.

 Any time `show` is called to show a message, this message will be queued.
 Subsequent messages will wait until the displayed message is hidden.